prof18/marcogomiero.com/content/posts/drafts/rn-flutter-dilemma-3-under-hood.md

 ---
 layout: post
-title:  "Flutter or React Native, a cross platfrom dilemma - How they work - (Part 3)"
+title:  "Flutter or React Native, a cross-platfrom dilemma - How they work - (Part 3)"
 date:   2019-09-09
 draft: true
 ---